 - 1 tablespoon cornstarch

 - steamed rice for serving

+- During the process of simmering, mix 1 tablespoon of cornstarch with 2.5 tablespoons of water in a small bowl to make water starch.
 Stir the water starch and then pour half of the mixture to the simmering pot.
-Wait for around 30 seconds and then pour the other half.
+Back push and wait for around 30 seconds and then pour the other half.
 You can slightly taste the tofu and add pinch of salt if not salty enough.
-By the way, if you feel it is too spicy, add some sugar can milder the taste.
-But be carefully as the broth is very hot at this point.
+Add cooked beef to creates some crispy texture and then drizzle sesame oil.
+Mix well.

-Transfer out when almost all the seasonings stick to tofu cubes.
+- Transfer out when almost all the seasonings stick to tofu cubes.
 Sprinkle Szechuan peppercorn powder (to taste)and chopped garlic greens if using.

-Serve immediately with steamed rice.
+- Serve immediately with steamed rice.